Skip to main content

 • Email Content Average Order Value

-Take the total revenue made by each group and divide it by the number of orders.
+Divide the total revenue made by each group by the number of orders.

 AOV = Total Revenue / Number of Orders